 While baby boomers might accuse this ascendant generation of being ‘lazy’, the reality is that they’ve grown up in a digital world – and they expect to have well-designed software tools at their fingertips to make once-complicated questions simple.
 Whether it’s finding the best vegetarian-friendly restaurant, planning and booking a perfect hiking vacation, getting a good group deal on yoga classes – or, yes, buying a house – millennials want tools that are easy to use and built for their tastes.

 Making home energy improvements is no different.
 Whether it’s comparing pricing, evaluating different brands of smart home gear, or determining if their home is in a good location for solar, homeowners of any age have a range of resources available to them that would have been unthinkable a few years ago.
 So instead of having to educate prospective customers, solar and home improvement contractors today have to be prepared to answer detailed questions from sustainability-minded homeowners that have already educated themselves.

 That’s why meeting the needs of a new generation of solar and home improvement customers isn’t just about showing that you understand what they want in terms of values – it’s about showing that you understand what they want in terms of process.
 And, given their concerns as well as their savvy with regards to all things money-related, that process increasingly needs to include streamlined, software-based financing.

-Mosaic provides solar installers and home improvement contractors with exactly that – an industry-leading lending platform that lets you provide homeowners with on-the-spot quotes, different financing options, and projections for their savings over time.
-And once you’ve closed the deal, Mosaic makes it easy to understand loan terms and keep up with payments via a user-friendly online portal.
+Mosaic provides solar installers and home improvement contractors with exactly that – an industry-leading lending platform that lets you provide homeowners with on-the-spot quotes, access to different financing options, and projections for their savings over time.
+And once you’ve closed the deal, Mosaic makes it easy to understand loan terms and keep up with payments via our user-friendly online portal.